 We’ve long expected a major redesign of the MacBook Pro this year, with an OLED display among the key features.
-However, a Bloomberg a report last month suggested the launch could be delayed until early next year.
+However, a Bloomberg report last month suggested the launch could be delayed until early next year.

 A new M6 MacBook Pro should offer much more than a performance boost.
 We expect to see the first major overhaul of the machine in many years.

-Supplier prepares for mass production
+Supplier prepares for mass production.

 Bloomberg’s Mark Gurman reports in his newsletter today that Apple is facing some production issues due to industry-wide memory shortages.
 Supply constraints mean the MacBook Pro launch is slightly delayed and may not arrive until early next year.